letsgo0226/SIRIUS-M45-LMN-TRF-DIMENSIONAL-LIMIT-ENGINE/README.md

 * symbolic Gödel encoding
 * asymptotic epsilon limits

-The project is an experimental symbolic/topological computation framework.
+This project is an experimental symbolic/topological computation framework.

 It is NOT a proof of the Riemann Hypothesis.